viur-framework/viur-docs/source/training.rst

 [screenshot missing]

-Althought the datastore is non-relational, offering relations is a fairly complex task.
+As the datastore is non-relational, offering relations is a fairly complex task.
 To maintain quick response times, ViUR doesn't immediatelly search and update relations when an entry is updated.
-Instead, a deferred executed task is kicked off on data changing, which updates all of these relations in the background.
+Instead, a deferred executed task is kicked off when data is changing, which updates all of these relations in the background.
 Through depending on the current load of the web application, these tasks usually catches up within a few seconds.
 Within this time, a search by such a relation might return stale results.

 =================
 Module management